 The Nursery Staff put great consideration into the transfer of the children into the Reception Classes.
 Once their classes have been allocated, the outgoing Nursery class attend an orientation afternoon, to meet their new Reception teacher at the end of the summer term and begin to explore their new classroom.
 Parents are invited to attend an introductory meeting before the term begins.
-Similar to Nursery, the children's school day is gradually extended over a three week period but parents have the option for their children to stay full-time from the start of the term.
+Parents of Reception children have the option of their child doing half days in the first week or they can stay full-time from the start of the term.